 Unchanged

 For drop II, the specimen shall drop onto a bar rigidly mounted perpendicularly on the target so as to suffer the maximum damage.
 The height of the drop measured from the intended point of impact of the specimen to the upper surface of the bar shall be 1 m.
-The bar shall be of solid mild steel of circular section, (15.0 ± 0.5) cm in diameter and 20 cm long unless a longer bar would cause greater damage, in which case a bar of sufficient length to cause maximum damage shall be used.
+The bar shall be of solid mild steel of circular cross-section, (15.0 ± 0.5) cm in diameter and 20 cm long unless a longer bar would cause greater damage, in which case a bar of sufficient length to cause maximum damage shall be used.
 The upper end of the bar shall be flat and horizontal with its edge rounded off to a radius of not more than 6 mm.
 The target on which the bar is mounted shall be as described in 6.4.14;

 Unchanged.